namhyunglee/namhyunglee.github.io/_docs/cv/eng.md

 ### Newspaper, Magazines, Book Reviews, etc.

 - "Worldly Philosopher", <em> Review of Economic History </em>, 45(2), 365--370, 2021.
-- "U.S. Veterans Policy", <em>Research on Veterans Policy</em>, Korea Education and Research Institute for Patriots &amp; Veterans, 4(1), 81--118, 2015.
+- "U.S. Veterans Policy", <em>Research on Veterans Policy</em>, Korea Education and Research Institute for Patriots & Veterans, 4(1), 81--118, 2015.
 - "The Concept of Creative Economy and Related Policies in U.K. and Japan", <em>Expressway</em>, Korea Expressway Corporation, 80, 8--16, 2013.

 ### Conference and Seminar Presentations

+- "Recent Studies on Neo-liberalism: International Monetary Regime" (written in Korean).
+2022 KAPEA Spring Conferences, Korea National Open University, Seoul, South Korea, May 20, 2022.
 - "Who does play video games?
 Socio-economic backgrounds of adult gamers" (co-authored with Munseok Cho: written in Korean).
 2019 The Korean Association for Survey Research Fall Conference, Korea Chamber of Commerce and Industry, Seoul, South Korea, Nov.
 11, 2019.
 - "Why do people accept cherry stone?: Reconstruction of the theory of the money and implication for the criptocurrency" (co-authored with Baek Jongsung: written in Korean).
 2011 Economics Joint Conference, Chuang Ang University, Seoul, South Korea, Feb.
 10--11, 2011.
 - "Analysis of effects of shared economy on finances".
 2018 The Korean Association of Public Policy Summer Conference, Hannam University, Daejeon, Jun.
 29, 2018.
-- "Public R&amp;D Expenditure Framework and Dynamics of Technology Enhancement: Based on the Agent-Based Simulation" (co-authored with Cho Nam-un, Kang Youngjun, Kim Ahmi, Choi Euncheol).
+- "Public R&D Expenditure Framework and Dynamics of Technology Enhancement: Based on the Agent-Based Simulation" (co-authored with Cho Nam-un, Kang Youngjun, Kim Ahmi, Choi Euncheol).
 2015 The Korean Association for Political Economy Fall Conference, Franciscan Education Center, Seoul, Nov.
 20, 2015; 2015 The Korean Association of Public Policy Summer Conference, Kyungpook National University, Daegu, South Korea, Jun.
 26, 2015.
 - "The Economic Valuation of Wildlife Collision Prevention Projects on the Korean Highways - Measuring WTP on Fauna Crossings and Fences by using CVM" (co-authored with Bae Inchul, Lee Chungki).
 Korean Society of Environmental Impact Assessment 2014 Fall Conference, Seoul National University Pyeongchang Campus, Gangwon, South Korea, Oct.
 1--3, 2014.
 - "Dynamics of license regime: the case of open source software development".
 2012 KAPEA Summer Conferences, Chungnam Development Institute, Gongju, South Korea, Jul.
 6--7, 2012.
 - "PoA analysis on optimal price of privatized freeway toll fees" (co-authored with Cho Nam-un and Kim Kyun: written in Korean).
 2011 Economics Joint Conference, Chuang Ang University, Seoul, South Korea, Feb.
 10--11, 2011.